ambianic/ambianic-docs/docs-md/developers/development-environment.md

 or you can use any other git client.

+### Rename master/main branch to fork-master

+The steps in this section that follow are recommended if you intend to contribute back to the usptream repo.
+You can skip it if you do not intend to contribute back to upstream.

+If you keep your fork's master branch name unchanged, the github workflow CI will fail.
+That is because when you commit against your main branch, the CI will run and will also try to publish a release on success.
+This will fail, since your fork does not have the release publish keys.

+In order to take advantage of the CI workflow of the upstream repo on github, you will need to rename the `master`(or `main`) branch of your fork to `fork-master`(or `fork-main`).
+This will allow all steps of the CI to execute except for the release steps.
+In effect allowing you to ensure that your forked main branch passes all checks before submitting a pull request against the upstream repo.

+Alternatively if you do not want to rename your master/main branch, you can create working branches and commit all changes to these branches.
+For example create branch `dev-feature-123` and submit pull requests from there to the upstream repo's master/main branch.

-## Ambianic Edge Development Environment
+## Gitpod Continuous Development Environment

-### Gitpod (recommended)

 The easiest way to start a development environment for Ambianic Edge is to use the Gitpod Continuous Development Tool.
 [Gitpod](https://gitpod.io/) is an All-in-browser Continuous Development Environment with user experience similar to VS Code, but running in a virtual cloud container instead of your local machine.
 We maintain a Gitpod configuration preset for Ambianic Edge as part of the original git repository, which makes it as easy as a single click to launch a fully configured and ready to use dev environment.
 Gitpod offers [Free No Limits accounts to qualifying Professional Open Source projects maintainers](https://www.gitpod.io/docs/professional-open-source).

 If you have not used Gitpod before, go ahead and [give it a try](https://www.gitpod.io/#get-started).

+When your gitpod space starts for your repo, in the background it will install all the required dependencies, pre-commit hooks and other environment settings required to build, run and test the project.
+You can focus on writing, testing and committing your new code.
+You can study the gitpod config file (`.gitpod.yml`) located at the root of your repo for details on the virtual dev environment setup steps.

+## Ambianic Edge Development Environment

+### Gitpod (recommended)

-Once you are familiar with Gitpod, you can launch your Ambianic Edge dev space:
+You can launch your gitpod space for Ambianic Edge in one of two ways:

-1. Either, prefix your fork URL with the gitpod web app like this: `https://gitpod.io/#https://github.com/MY_GITHUB_ACCOUNT/ambianic-edge`
+1. Point your browser to an URL composed of the gitpod web app prefix and your forked repo URL.
+For example: `https://gitpod.io/#https://github.com/MY_GITHUB_ACCOUNT/ambianic-edge`
-2. Or, using the [Gitpod browser extension](https://www.gitpod.io/docs/browser-extension/), just hit the green gitpod button on your fork's main page:
+2. Alternatively, using the [Gitpod browser extension](https://www.gitpod.io/docs/browser-extension/), just hit the green gitpod button on your fork's main page:
 ![Screen Shot 2021-09-07 at 10 40 45 AM](https://user-images.githubusercontent.com/2234901/132374456-438268ae-d546-4245-9f25-9377460de97e.png)

+Once launched, you will see several shell terminals automatically open and run the main modules that Ambinic Edge is composed of:
+1. Core sensor monitoring and inference engine.
+2. OpenAPI server (fastapi/uvicorn)
+3. Peer-to-peer proxy (HTTP over WebRTC)

+You will also see a terminal running the full testsuite to ensure that you environment is in good shape and ready for coding.

 ### Local worsktation (laptop, dekstop)